NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JB can be adjusted to go further or less far with holding 4 or 6
 - 5A charge changed from 11f to 8f
 - 6A: Turns better on hit; intangible on the first three frames; no intangible in combos
+- 6A(A)
-- 6A(A) damage increased from 15 to 20
+  - Damage increased from 15 to 20
+  - Drains chakra on hit
 - 4A drains meter at a rate of 120 units per frame instead of 180
 - Act4A is unsubbable and untechable and does 10 more damage; recovers 5 frames faster
 - 2A(A) added as 6A(A)